mosmn/Notes/sections/javascript/react/testing-1.md

 `;
 ```

 This snapshot represents the HTML structure of the rendered `App` component.
 In future snapshot assertions, this snapshot will be compared against the actual rendered output of the component.
-If there are any differences, the test will fail.
+If there are any differences, the test will fail and alert the developer to review and update the snapshot(by pressing `u` in the terminal).

 ### Benefits of Snapshot Testing